Assessment task 1 – ONLINE ENGAGEMENT (20%)

 (iv) STRATEGIES, COLLABORATIONS & MEASURING IMPACT: Implementing your change process

-3(a) Individual written report (25%) due on Friday 18 May by 11.59pm, using the Turnitin link provided on moodle.
-This needs to be computer typed.
-It is your individual contribution to the team report (eg. each team member will submit a 3000 word section of the report).
+3(a) Individual written report (25%) due end of week 9 by 11.59pm using the Turnitin link.
+This report needs to be meet Turnitin submission requirements.
+It is your individual contribution to the team report (eg. each team member will submit a 2000 word section of the report).
 The word limit is 2000 words (plus or minus 10%).

-(ii) The second part of your written report is the individual section of the change process that you have been allocated in your group (for example, systems thinking, blueprint for change, systems tools or strategies, collaborations and measuring impact).
-This is a 1500-word section of the overall report based on the oral presentation you upload in the final week of the course.
+Your written report of 2000 words comprises the individual section of the change process that you have been allocated in your group (for example, systems thinking, blueprint for change, systems tools or strategies, collaborations and measuring impact).
+This is a 2000-word section of the overall report and is the basis of the oral presentation you upload in the final week of the course.

 3(c) Team design and presentation (10%): This mark is the same for all team members and will be based on the quality, cohesion and consolidation of the team oral presentation (video submission) including evidence of team work.

-The marking criteria for these assessments is available on Moodle under the heading ‘FAQs, Marking Criteria & Assessment Resources.’
+The marking criteria for these assessments is available on Moodle.